pedalpete/it/readme.md

 #Favor
 ![Favor Logo](https://avatars0.githubusercontent.com/u/6392732?v=3&s=100)
-## A simple library for interacting with IoT devices.
+## A simple library for creating hardware agnostic IoT devices.

 Favor is a javascript/node.js library to abstract away complex and inconsistent hardware interfaces into a single simple to use API.